tips

 Your passport must:

-• Be valid for at least 3 months after your planned departure from the Schengen Area
+• Be valid for at least 3 months after your planned departure from the Schengen Area.

-• Have been issued within the last 10 years on the date of entry
+• Have been issued within the last 10 years on the date of entry.

-• Have at least 2 blank pages for stamps
+• Have at least 2 blank pages for stamps.

 We recommend having at least 6 months of passport validity when travelling internationally.
 This gives you flexibility if plans change and avoids issues with airlines or connecting countries.

-• Valid passport (meeting requirements above)
+• Valid passport (meeting the requirements above)

 • Proof of accommodation (hotel booking, Airbnb confirmation, letter from host)